IBM-Cloud/isv-vsi-product-deploy-sample/README.md

 # Import your custom image to all supported regions

-When you are ready to make your image publicly available, import your image to every region in which you want your solution to be available.
+When you are ready to make your image publicly available, import it to every region in which you want your solution to be available.
 The region endpoint can be derived by using the /regions API as shown in the following example:

 ```
 curl -k -sS -X GET "<region endpoint>/v1/regions?generation=2&version=2021-02-26" -H "Authorization: Bearer <IAM token>"  | jq .